Content is loading...

 To begin with, if you have worries about your child’s development speak to your health visitor, nursery worker, family worker, school teacher or SENCO about your concerns.
 If they share your concerns they will be able to plan the next steps with you.
 You can also take a look at our online learning.

-Autism and social communication difficulties online learning
+Autism and social communication differences online learning

 How we can help